Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 But the upside to that is that we are technically all friends with Kevin Bacon - at least to some [degree.](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon)

 Think about it for a minute.
 How would you structure your API for this?
-Would you create an endpoint for a house?
+Would you create an endpoint for all information about a house?
 Will it include the information about the owner?
 What about their families and their houses?
 Where do you draw the line?

 We don't know what our users need from our API so it's hard to come up with a solution.